-6. Can I vote my shares by filling out and returning the Notice of Availability of Proxy take them into consideration when making future compensation decisions for our named executive officers.
+Can I vote my shares by filling out and returning the Notice of Availability of Proxy Materials?

 No. The Notice identifies the matters to be voted on at the Annual Meeting, but you cannot vote by marking the Notice and returning it.